 A lot of heavy lifting in ARKit is done by SceneKit.
 If you’re familiar with it you should feel right at home with ARKit.

 Our target for the day was to develop an application that detects plane surfaces and renders a 3D model on top of it.
 As much as we wanted our first AR app to overlay rabbit ears and flying unicorns over people’s faces we had a more pressing issue on hand.
-At Ideas2it we don’t have a residential pet and a no dog policy.
+At Ideas2it we don’t have a residential pet and a no-dog policy.
 We wanted a virtual pet dog that can walk around our bay and sit next to us on our bean bags.
-With some of our colleagues in favour of puppies and some in favor of a fully grown adult, we needed to serve both as part of our AR experience.
+With some of our colleagues in favor of puppies and some in favor of a fully grown adult, we needed to serve both as part of our AR experience.

 We used one of the free available 3d static models of a dog.
 To make it feel alive and play around we had to rig it.
 Rigging is the process of taking a static 3D model and creating a bone system, scripts, and other things to give the model the ability to move, change expressions and transform.
 We used Mixamo for rigging our dog model and SceneKit to render the animations.
 We also added a slider to scale our dog as if it grew up.